caraclarke/star-wars-connections/README.md

 Explore the Star Wars Universe

-This app allows users to view lists of Star Wars characters, vehicles and planets.
+This app allows users to view lists of Star Wars characters, vehicles, planets, films, starships and species.
 They can search on pages for a specific planet, character or vehicle they might be looking for.
 They can click on an individual element and view even more information.
 The Star Wars data is compiled from a third party API called <a href="https://swapi.co/" target="_blank">SWAPI</a>.

 ##Technologies Used
 - HTML/CSS